 During the Southeast Asian conflict, a precedent of immediate rescue was established.
 The average period of individual, isolated survival for aircrew members that were rescued was 6 hours.
 The average time in the southwest Pacific during World War II was 48 hours in 85 percent of the cases reported.
-The marked reduction in times can be attributed to a number of factors, including aircrew familiarity with equipment, efficiency of air rescue and/or recovery forces, more effective communications devices, rotarywing rescue vehicles, and most significantly, the prevailing low-threat air environment.
+The marked reduction in times can be attributed to a number of factors, with equipment, including aircrew familiarity of air rescue and/or recovery forces, efficiency devices, rotarymore effective communications wing rescue vehicles, and most significantly, the prevailing low-threat air environment.
 However, in a future major conflict, the United States cannot expect to have the same air superiority that it had in Southeast Asia.